Skip to content

 Refugee and Immigrant Student Engagement (RISE) Club

-Schedule: Weekly on Thursdays.
+Schedule: TBD.
 Transportation is provided.

 For information about enrolling your student, contact us - limited spots available!